nomeata/hal2016-website/index.markdown

 Program
 -------

 We are happy to announce that we have accepted 11 talks and 4 tutorials.
-See below for a concise schedule or the [full program](program.html) for the list including abstracts.
+See below for a concise schedule, the [full program](program.html) for the list including abstracts and the [L-DEC program](http://nfa.imn.htwk-leipzig.de/LDEC2016/program/) for what else is happening this week.

 #### Session 1: Wednesday, 11:00-12:30